Dilwale Dulhania Le Jayenge: Casting

 Kajol was the first choice to play Simran, to which she quickly agreed.
 She and Shah Rukh had previously worked together in the successful films Baazigar (1993) and Karan Arjun (1995).
 Kajol said her character was very difficult for her to relate to, whereas Shah Rukh said Raj's personality was very similar to his own.
 Aditya chose the name Raj for the character, and the mandolin that he played, based on his admiration for the actor Raj Kapoor.
 After a successful screen test, Parmeet Sethi was chosen over Armaan Kohli and Milind Gunaji for the role of Kuljeet Singh.
-In addition to his assistant director Sameer Sharma, Aditya asked for two additional assistants, his brother Uday Chopra along with Karan Johar.
+In addition to his assistant director Sameer Sharma, Aditya asked for two additional assistants, his younger brother Uday Chopra along with cousin Karan Johar.
 Johar also played a small role in the film as Raj's friend.
 Sharmishta Roy was the film's art director and Manish Malhotra was the costume designer.
 While Malhotra had many new ideas, Aditya wanted to keep the clothing style simple; he did not want it to distract from the story.
 Despite this, Malhotra was responsible for the idea of Simran wearing a green dress in the song "Mehndi Laga Ke Rakhna", an unusual colour for a Punjabi bride.